How to Scrap a Desktop Computer for Metals

 To make the process easier, cut the wires you find just after opening the case.
 You can use a bolt cutter to do that.
 Some of the wires may have gold plating ends, so make sure you cut and keep the gold plating ends.

-Now, make separate piles each metal component.
-The big chunk of aluminum just below the cooling fan and the cooling fan contains copper bearing motors.
+Now, make separate piles for each metal component.
+The big chunk of aluminum just below the cooling fan and the cooling fan contains copper-bearing motors.
 You can find another copper bearing motor within the power supply.
 Just below where the CPU location, you can find gold plated pins.
 Whatever golden things you find, simply cut and take them.
-You can make the process simpler by looking for gold, aluminum and copper and make separate pile for each.
+You can make the process simpler by looking for gold, aluminum, and copper and make a separate pile for each.